lattejed/learnyouatezos.com/pages/chapter_01450.md

 ###Why an HSM?

-While baking is relatively straightforward, *key security* is not and necessitates an approach that usually means separating private keys from a baker, preferably residing in a hardware security module (HSM).
+While baking is relatively straightforward, *key security* is not and necessitates an approach that usually means separating private keys from a baker, ideally residing in a hardware security module (HSM).

 An HSM's primary security feature is that signing (and other cryptographic) operations take place on a dedicated hardward chip that contains your private key and handles operations *without your private key leaving the device.* The key material is not exposed to the attached computer, meaning a compromise of that computer does not leak your private key.

 Low cost, consumer-grade HSMs are common in the cryptocurrency world, with Ledger Nano being probably the most common.
 While Tezos signing (and wallet) software is avaiable for the Ledger, it requies a physical USB connection to a computer, requiring either the signing computer or the entire baking node reside in your home or office.

-While this can be simple and low-cost, it does require an always-avaiable internet connection, the ability to open ports to the public network and an uninterruptible power supply.
+While this can be simple and low-cost, it does require an always-available internet connection, the ability to open ports to the public network and an uninterruptible power supply.
 In practice it's not easy to achieve high availability with this setup.
 Lots of things can go wrong, especially when the setup is unattended (e.g., you're on holiday).

-A cloud signer with an attached HSM is a solution to this problem, but dedicated HSMs are expensive to operate, really out of the range of any but the largest baking operations.
+A cloud signer with an attached HSM is a solution to this problem, but dedicated HSMs are expensive to operate, out of the price range of any but the largest baking operations.

-However, Google Cloud KMS and Azure Key Vault <highlight>TODO: Check names</highlight> have started to offer per-use pricing that makes HSM-backed signing operations very inexpensive, making them affordable for even very small bakers.
+However, Google Cloud KMS and Azure Key Vault have started to offer per-use pricing that makes HSM-backed signing operations very inexpensive, making them affordable for even very small bakers.

 ###Why Azure?

-As both Google and Microsoft's offerings are compaible with Tezos, the main consideration is whether or not private keys can be backed up.
+As both Google and Microsoft's offerings are compatible with Tezos, the main consideration is whether or not private keys can be backed up.
 Azure allows for it and Google does not.

 It is *strongly not recommended* to use a cloud HSM service that does not allow for backing up of private keys.
 Ask yourself these questions: